‘Your justice like the great deep.’ (6)

 5 Your steadfast love, O Lord, extends to the heavens, your faithfulness to the clouds.
 6 Your righteousness is like the mighty mountains, your judgments are like the great deep;

-So while evil might come from deep in human hearts, it is met by justice and love which are available from deep to ‘the heavens’.
+So while shards of evil might hide deep in human hearts, they may be met by justice and love which are available from the deep even to ‘the heavens’.
+The importance of justice according to divine principles is mentioned again, as so often in the Psalter.

 - it reaches to the heavens